 All parades and chariot-pulling festivals celebrated across Kathmandu have their own special cultural and historical importance, while the participants of such fests take away happiness and rejuvenation.
 One such vivacious festival is celebrated in Kirtipur called Kirtipur Indrayani Jatra and in Panga called Bishnu Devi Jatra.

-Moreover, this chariot procession of Goddess Indrayani is a part of Nhegan Jatra or Satgaule Jatra, which means festival celebrated in seven different places.
-They are Kirtipur, Panga, Nagaun, Satungal, Machhegaun, Joshi Gaun, and Lohokho.
+Moreover, this chariot procession of Goddess Indrayani is a part of Nhegan Jatra or Satgaule Jatra, which is a festival celebrated in seven different places.
+They are Kirtipur, Panga, Nagaun, Satungal, Machhegaun, Boshigaun, and Lohokho.
 This year, the festival began on Monday.
-The annual festival is celebrated amid much fanfare, while hundreds of people from around the valley come to witness the festival every year.
+The annual festival is celebrated amid much fanfare, and hundreds of people from around the valley come to witness the festival every year.

-According to him, the festival was celebrated during the period of Malla King Ratna Malla, which is in ‘Devmala Banshawali’.
-He informed, “During the period of Ratna Malla, the festival was celebrated to cherish brotherhood among seven different places which are the border areas.
+According to him, the festival was celebrated during the period of Malla King Ratna Malla in ‘Devmala Banshawali’.
+He said, “During the period of Ratna Malla, the festival was celebrated to cherish brotherhood among seven different border areas.
 The festival was a way to bond among the people of these seven places.”

 Moreover, people from 12 different areas are responsible for Indrayani Jatra where the Newar community of different castes—Shrestha, Maharjan, Kapali, Mali, and Khadgi, among others gather together and each has a specific responsibility in the festival.